For churches of all sizes, intergenerational ministry is a necessary and worthwhile undertaking.

-Sometimes it is easier to describe what something is by exploring what it is not.
-Many people associate this term with children’s ministry or family ministry within the church.
-While those ministries may be partners in intergenerational ministry, the scope of these ministries are not broad enough.
+Sometimes it’s easier to define something by exploring what it is not.
+Many people associate this term with children’s or family ministries.
+Although those programs may be partners in intergenerational ministry, their scope isn’t broad enough.
 Intergenerational ministry encompasses the whole church, all generations, in a communal and corporate context.

-As the term implies, intergenerational ministry is an intentional approach to ministry that both allows for and encourages interaction between multiple generations in such ways as corporate worship, relational mentorship and lifelong community.
+Intergenerational ministry is an intentional approach.
+It allows for and encourages interaction between multiple generations.
+Avenues include corporate worship, relational mentorship, and lifelong community.

-In order for a church to recognize the need for this generational connectivity within their faith community, the following question must be answered: What does each generation need from the church and what can each generation contribute to the church?
+For a church to recognize the need for generational connectivity, it must answer two key questions.
+What does each generation need from the church?
+And what can each generation contribute to the church?

-Generational theory, the grouping of individuals into particular social groups with a shared identity predicated on the year of their birth and life experiences, began in the early 20th century and gained steam in the mid to late 20th century.
+Generational theory, grouping individuals into social groups based on birth year and life experiences, gained steam in the mid- to late-20th century.
 Why?
-Marketing firms began to explore how to best market to specific groups, coining nicknames for them in order to create a collective conscious.
-In other words, they wanted to sell us stuff that they thought we wanted to buy.
+Marketing firms began exploring how to best market to specific groups.
+Nicknames helped create a collective conscious.
+In other words, companies wanted to sell us stuff.

-- The middle generations offer a bridge between past experience and current ones through experience with a vast array of communication tools from rotary phones to high-speed internet conferencing and the latest social media trends.
+- The middle generations offer a bridge between past and current experience.
+They’re also up-to-date on the latest social media trends.

-- The youngest generation offer the heartbeat of current culture and the application of spiritual truths in a dynamic cultural environment.
+- The youngest generation offer the heartbeat of current culture.
+They apply spiritual truths in a dynamic cultural environment.

 Likewise, each generation brings its unique needs to the church.
 The chart below uses Erik Erikson’s theory of psychosocial stages to outline these needs in a church setting.

-- The older generations need to be needed; the desire for generativity and legacy-leaving are uniquely found in these generations and to be left isolated from those to whom their legacy can be left (the younger generations) is stifling and leads to stagnation.
+- The older generations need to be needed.
+They desire generativity and legacy-leaving.
+Being isolated from people to whom they can leave their legacy is stifling.
+That, in turn, leads to stagnation.

-- The middle generations are those seeking intimacy in deeper relationships with others, such as mentorship and discipleship, but if those opportunities are found lacking, will retreat into a placed of isolation.
+- The middle generations seek intimacy in deeper relationships.
+They desire mentorship and discipleship.
+If such opportunities are lacking, they’ll retreat into isolation.

-- The youngest generations are looking for a place to be industrious (an important part of the community) and find identity (a role to play in the community); thus faith communities need to be intentional not just with providing safe and fun environments like Kid’s Church and youth group but integral participatory environments that allow for identity and industry to be rooted in the church.
+- The youngest generations are looking for a place to be industrious (an important part of the community).
+Plus, they want to find identity (a role to play).
+So faith communities need to be intentional.
+That means providing safe, fun environments such as children’s church and youth group.
+Younger people also need opportunities to participate and serve.

-This article about how to do intergenerational ministry originally appeared here.
+This article about intergenerational ministry originally appeared here.